-I was writing a snow scene once for a story that I was working on.
+I was writing a snow scene once for a story I was working on.
 Easy, I know a lot about snow.
 I have experienced it.
 Worked in blizzards and waded through snow drifts up passed my knees.
 The sensory aspects of winter, crisp and clear, cold in the nose and easing its way through the layers of clothes and always finding the thin spot.

 Why was it so hard to write that scene?
 Because at the time I was in Northern Queensland in Australia, in the middle of summer.
 The temperature was up around mid 90º, which wasn’t actually the worst part, which was the humidity, at about 70% it made breathing hard work.